MEDICINE AND SURGERY "F"

 Quantification of IgG 310 mg/dl (normal range 1,000-1,200 mg/dL)

-Analysis of the case: stunted growth and repeated infections in a newborn may be suggestive of several congenital, possibly inherited diseases.
+: stunted growth and repeated infections in a newborn may be suggestive of several congenital, possibly inherited diseases.
 Serum electrophoresis suggests humoral immunodeficiency, consistent with the low white cells count and very severely reduced lymphocytes.
 Available data at this point do not distinguish B and T lymphocytes.

 Further laboratory tests: